Blotch3D/Blotch3D/README.md

 you can just hide and show the same window.
 (On Microsoft Windows, you can use the BlWindow3D.Form object for that.)

-To make the MonoGame window be a child window of an existing GUI, you need to explicitly size, position, and convey Z order so that it is overlaid at the right screen location.
-The easiest way to do that would be to overlay the 3D window on an existing child window by getting the current attributes of that child window, whenever they change.
-On Microsoft Windows, the window's Form object (BlWindow3D.Form) may be of help in this.
-There may also be a way to specify that an existing window be used as the 3D window, but it probably isn't portable and may not work in later MonoGame releases.
+Officially, MonoGame must create the 3D window, and does not allow you to specify an existing window to use as the 3D window.
+There are some platform-specific ways to do it described online, but note that they may not work in later MonoGame releases.
+To properly make the MonoGame window be a child window of an existing GUI, you need to explicitly size, position, and convey Z order to the original MonoGame window so that it is overlaid over the child window.

-All MonoGame features remain available in Blotch3D.
-For examples:
+All MonoGame features remain available and accessible in Blotch3D.
+For
+examples:

--   The models encapsulated in a BlSprite (see the BlSprite.LODs field) is a list of MonoGame Model objects and/or triangle arrays (VertexPositionNormalTexture\[\]).
+-   The models you specify for a sprite object (see the BlSprite.LODs field) are MonoGame "Model" objects and/or MonoGame triangle arrays (arrays of MonoGame 's "VertexPositionNormalTexture").
+So, you can, for example, specify custom shaders, etc., for those models.

 -   The BlWindow3D class derives from the MonoGame "Game" class.

 -   The BlGraphicsDeviceManager class derives from MonoGame's "GraphicsDeviceManager" class.

-Most Blotch3D objects must be Disposed when you are done with them and you are not otherwise terminating the program.
+Remember that most Blotch3D objects must be Disposed when you are done with them and you are not otherwise terminating the program.

 See the examples, reference documentation, and IntelliSense for more information.